Decoding Decoded: Understanding Hyperparameter Effects in Open-Ended Text Generation: Practical Recommendations

-It is also important to caution against relying solely on automatic evaluation metrics when assessing text quality.
-Our results demonstrate that current automatic metrics are insufficient to fully capture human preferences.
-As noted in previous studies, including \citet{arias2024adaptivecontrastivesearchuncertaintyguided}, certain decoding methods, such as contrastive search with the DoubleExp method, achieve high scores on metrics like MAUVE but are consistently rejected by human evaluators for lack of coherence or clarity.
-This suggests that more research is needed to develop robust evaluation metrics that better correlate with human judgments of text quality.
+It is important to note that relying solely on automatic evaluation metrics may lead to incomplete assessments of text quality.
+The results presented here indicate that current automatic metrics do not fully capture human preferences.
+Previous studies \citep{arias2024adaptivecontrastivesearchuncertaintyguided} have shown that certain decoding methods, such as CS-based \textit{DoubleExp}, achieve high scores on metrics like MAUVE but are consistently rejected by human evaluators.

-Lastly, we encourage users to consider the specific dataset when selecting decoding strategies.
-For example, tasks like story generation (as in the book prompt) tend to reward creativity, so strategies that promote diversity may be preferable.
-In contrast, tasks like Wikipedia or news generation (as in Wikinews) demand more factual accuracy and coherence, where stricter control over diversity may be more beneficial.
-Detailed performance analyses for these different scenarios are provided in the appendix, offering further insights into which strategies work best for each dataset type.
+Additionally, stylistic diversity should be considered when choosing decoding strategies.
+For example, creative writing tasks may benefit from strategies encouraging diversity and moderate coherence, supporting narrative variation.
+In contrast, tasks focused on factual accuracy and coherence, such as Wikipedia or news generation (as in Wikinews), may require tighter control over coherence.
+Section \ref{sec:appendix} provides detailed performance analyses across different settings, offering further guidance on which strategies yield the best results for each dataset type.